julianthome/joanaudit/README.md

 a security label to a parameter of the bytecode signature which can then be used for declassification.

-Sources, sinks and declassifiers are categorized which has two advanelementes:
+The categorization of sources, sinks and declassifiers has the following
+advantages:

 - We can just consider sources/sinks and declassifiers that belong to the same category.